 The Sustainability of Maine’s Scallop Population

 Scallops are a vital part of Maine’s seafood industry.
 For that reason, sustainable efforts are underway in Maine to protect scallop populations.
-The DMR limits the inshore scallop season to winter and also monitors the catch daily.
+The DMR limits the inshore scallop season to winter and monitors the catch daily.
 Areas are subject to closure when scallop harvest levels decline.
 More promising is the economics and profitability of scallop farming.
-Continued farming initiatives ensure scallops are sustainably harvested in Maine’s waters for generations to come.
+Continued farming initiatives ensure that scallops are sustainably harvested in Maine’s waters for generations.